Functional equation, upper bounds and analogue of Lindel\"of hypothesis for the Barnes double zeta function: Introduction

 As a classical asymptotic formula,

 is known, especially when $ \sigma=1/2 $ is

-This result is obtained using the $ \zeta(s) $ functional equation and the Phragm\'en-Lindel\"of convesity principle.
-Another classical asymptotic formula of $ \zeta(s) $ was proved by Hardy and Littlewood using the following formula;
+This result is obtained using the functional equation of $ \zeta(s) $ and the Phragm\'en-Lindel\"of convexity principle.
+Another classical asymptotic formula for $ \zeta(s) $ was proved by Hardy and Littlewood using the following formula;

 uniformly for $ \sigma \geq \sigma_0 > 0,\ |t| < 2\pi x/C $, when $ C > 1 $ is a constant.
 This formula gives an indication in the discussion in the critical strip of $ \zeta(s) $.
-Also, Hardy and Littlewood proved the following asymptotic formula ({\S}4 in \cite{Tit}); suppose that $ 0 \leq \sigma \leq 1,\ x \geq 1,\ y\geq 1 $ and $ 2\pi ixy = |t| $ then
+Also, Hardy and Littlewood proved the following asymptotic formula ({\S}4 in \cite{Titchmarsh1986}); suppose that $ 0 \leq \sigma \leq 1,\ x \geq 1,\ y\geq 1 $ and $ 2\pi xy = |t| $ then